 They had barely started home hunting in the new year when Anjaliâ€™s 70-year-old father suffered a heart attack.
 What followed were frantic hospital visits and a soaring medical bill.
 With this unexpected load of expense, the coupleâ€™s home buying plan got postponed.
 Their hopes of saving as much as Rs 2.67 lakh through CLSS also seemed to crash as the scheme was valid only till 31st March 2019.

 To first time home buyers like Sanjib and Anjali, the news of the CLSS scheme getting extended for one year has brought a smile of relief.
-Given the positive performance and growth of PMAY CLSS, the government, on New Year’s Eve 2018, extended the Credit-Linked Subsidy Scheme for MIG homebuyers by a year until 31st March 2020.
+Given the positive performance and growth of PMAY CLSS, the government, on 14th May 2020, extended the Credit-Linked Subsidy Scheme for MIG homebuyers by a year until 31st March 2021.

 However, for those who are still not aware of the PMAY CLSS scheme for MIG homebuyers, here’s all you need to know.